“Your education is a dress rehearsal for a life that is yours to lead.” — Nora Ephron

 Trust that everything will work out.

-If I could go back and chat with myself as I set out after high school and university, I would share that reassurance and these words of advice:
+If I could go back and chat with my younger self as I set out after high school and university, I would share that reassurance, along with these words of advice:

 - You aren’t required to have all the answers now.
 A specific life goal isn’t necessary — you simply need a path to follow.
 Sometimes that starts with knowing what you don’t want.